shiyanlou/SequoiaDBCourse2/1736-JSON实例应用开发/210-搭建 JSON 实例应用开发环境.md

 try {
     // Get the information from data set.
     DBCursor rgs = db.listReplicaGroups();
-    System.out.println("The data group information queried after connecting to the database is：");
+    System.out.println("The data group information queried after connecting to the database is:");
     // Formatted print the information of data set.
     JsonUtil.formatPrint(rgs);
     // Close the cursor result set.